Quansight-Labs/ndindex/docs/indexing-guide/multiaxis-indices.md

   that select each `True` element of the index, then broadcasting them all to a common shape.

-  What this means is that it is possible to use a boolean mask to select only a subset of the dimensions of `a`: TODO
+  The particular thing to note here is that it is possible to use a boolean mask to select only a subset of the dimensions of `a`: TODO

-  Note that none of the things stated in this bullet apply to 0-dimensional boolean indices (see the next bullet).

   The ndindex method
   [`Tuple.broadcast_arrays()`](ndindex.Tuple.broadcast_arrays) (as well as